lennon101/lennon101.github.io/content/posts/tuya-zigbee-valve-power-supply-conversion/index.md

 +++
-title = 'Tuya Zigbee Valve Power Supply Conversion' date = 2024-05-07T16:05:21+10:00 draft = false categories = ['IoT'] tags = ['zigbee', 'fw', 'how-to']
+title = 'Converting Zigbee Irrigation Valves from Battery to Regulated Power Supply: A Step-by-Step Guide' date = 2024-05-07T16:05:21+10:00 draft = false categories = ['IoT'] tags = ['zigbee', 'fw', 'how-to']
 +++

-# Converting Zigbee Irrigation Valves from Battery to Regulated Power Supply: A Step-by-Step Guide

-## Introduction
+## 1.0 Introduction
 This is a short blog post about converting Zigbee irrigation valves (pictured below) powered by batteries to a more reliable and sustainable regulated power supply.
 This upgrade can reduce maintenance efforts, and ensure a continuous power source for your smart irrigation system.
 In this guide, I'll walk you through the process, step by step.

 [Tuya Zigbee Smart Watering Timer Smart Sprinkler Drip Irrigation System Built-in Water Flow Recorder Water Controller](https://www.aliexpress.com/item/1005005196816776.html?spm=a2g0o.order_list.order_list_main.40.14971802Z6sJ8Y)

 {{< figure src="/tuya-zigbee-valve-controller.png" width="300" >}}

-## Why Upgrade to Regulated Power Supply?
+## 2.0 Why Upgrade to Regulated Power Supply?
 This was in response to the batteries of these devices draining very quickly and requiring frequent replacements.
 Upgrading to a regulated power supply ensures a stable and continuous power source, reducing the need for constant maintenance and enhancing the overall reliability of your Zigbee irrigation system.

-## Calculating the voltage required
+## 3.0 Calculating Power Requirements
 Before diving into the conversion process, it's essential to have a basic understanding of how Zigbee irrigation valves work and the power requirements associated with them.
 Each device is powered by 4x AA batteries in series.
 Each AA battery is 1.5V at 100%, therefore, the total voltage needed for this device is: